Skilled Bathroom Drywall Repair in Richmond, BC, With Ironwood Drywall Richmond

 Bathroom Ceiling Drywall Repair

-Bathroom ceilings experience the highest moisture exposure from steam and condensation.
-Poor ventilation accelerates ceiling damage, creating sagging sections and potential safety hazards.
+Bathroom ceilings get exposed to the most moisture because of steam and condensation.
+Steam rises and condenses on cool ceiling surfaces, and poor ventilation accelerates ceiling damage, creating sagging sections and potential safety hazards.
+This constant cycle weakens drywall integrity over time.

 Warning signs of ceiling damage: